simoneliasen/festivalg/README.md

 # festivalg
 Search engine for danish festivals, and the artists playing there

-Summer project 2019, with an emphasis on learning following technologies:
+Summer project 2019, with an emphasis on practising the following technologies:
 - Python
 - Python OOP
 - Flask